sharryXheisenberg/booking_and_calendar_UI_template/README.md

 # **BookingAgent**
-A modern React-based application for managing and scheduling appointments with ease.
+A modern TypeScript + React-based application for managing and scheduling appointments with ease.
 Built with Vite, Tailwind CSS, and Redux Toolkit, this app offers robust functionalities with a better user interface.

 ## 🚀 Live Project
 Check out the live version of the app here: [BookingAgent](https://booking-and-calendar-ui-template.vercel.app/)